 Paving the way for Italian scientific community towards next step in Mars exploration

 Next step in the Mars exploration is to return samples from the Red Planet.
 Its success involves unprecedented technical challenges and complex international collaborations.
-Samples will be identified and cached by the NASA Mars2020 rover, which is expected to land in Jezero Crater on February 2021.
-NASA and ESA are currently exploring concepts for a joint mission to bring the samples back to the Earth by 2031 [1,2].
+Samples will be identified and cached by the NASA Mars2020 rover, landed in Jezero Crater on February 2021.
+NASA and ESA are currently defining concepts for a joint mission to bring the samples back to the Earth by 2033 [1,2].

 Samples returned from Mars will be the most precious specimen ever collected.
-Mineralogy and engineering objectives of a Mars Sample Return (MSR) campaign, as well as the measurements, types of samples required, and methods to handle them in order to best address these objectives, have been defined in a Report produced by an international team (iMOST, International MSR Objectives/ Samples Team) and currently under discussion by the NASA Mars Exploration Analysis Group (MEPAG).
+Mineralogy and engineering objectives of a Mars Sample Return (MSR) campaign have been defined in a Report produced by an international team (iMOST, International MSR Objectives/ Samples Team) and currently under discussion by the NASA Mars Exploration Analysis Group (MEPAG).

 To stimulate the widest contribution from the Italian community and to guarantee the best possible representation of the Italian scientists to this exciting long-term program, we propose to operate via specific workshops to be held in the next months.
 The ultimate goal is to build solid collaborations among Italian scientific and technologic communities interested in MSR to be internationally competitive for the next frontier in the exploration of Mars.

 These Workshops will gather the Italian communities with wide expertise covering major topics related to sample return missions.

 - 1st WORKSHOP - VIRTUAL - 30th of October 2020